rrokot/strava-hide-posts-without-photos/README.md

 ## How it works

 - By default, the filter is **enabled**.
-- The small camera icon button (🖼️) next to the feed dropdown toggles the filter.
+- The camera icon button toggles the filter ON/OFF.
 - The button color indicates the state:
   - **Orange (#fc5200)** = Filter ON (hiding posts without photos)
   - **Gray (#888888)** = Filter OFF (showing all posts)